CareCru/cc-analytics-wiki/Provider.md

 </details>

 ## Errant Productive Practice Providers
-Within a defined time period, includes all providers regardless if they are defined as valid but also which have isActive as true OR have an Expected Production amount greater than 0.
+Within a defined time period, includes all providers regardless which are listed as active OR have an Expected Production amount greater than 0, while relaxing the restrictions on what defines a valid provider.

 > Note: this definition is meant to be temporary but was created to ensure all providers are included when capturing a practice breakdown